KaungMyatLin/react-typescript-_codevo/README.md

 5. React.ReactNode for nodes of react to input as props.children.
 6.  set optional property by setting '?' value on propsType.
 7.  set 'fallback empty or numberdefault' aproperty on destructuring of props.
+8.  set union of types on status property of propType.
-8.  propOnClick is a property of type. propOnClick has function and param 'event'.
+9.  propOnClick is a property of type. propOnClick has function and param 'event'.
 That event must have type.
 The type is interface MouseEvent (@types/react) and its type is another interface HTMLButtonElement(@types/react-dom).
-9.
+10.